-There are a limited number of placements available to start in September each year, (currently dependant on the Covid-19 situation).
-Applicant interviews are generally arranged in the June of the same year, but occasionally placements become available at other times, so even if you have missed the opportunity in June it is still worth getting in touch with us.
+There are a limited number of placements available to start in September each year, and applicant interviews are generally arranged in the June of the same year.
+Occasionally placements become available at other times, so even if you have missed the opportunity in June, it is still worth getting in touch with us.

 Whether you are studying with us or elsewhere, we welcome applications from counselling students who wish to have their training placement with Westmeria.
 You must be studying at least at Diploma level.